Namaztak/Speedrunner-Reset-Thing/readme.md

 4. Make an "Undertale mode" for any games that involve an intentional crash/quit during a run.
 5. "Emulator mode" to allow a single program to be set up for multiple games' saves.
 6. "Floor it!" mode.
 (Only initial interaction needed, then automate everything to yes cause we're grinding runs like crazy.)
 7. Make a video showing what it should look like in practice.
+8. Add check on first run to see if the user uses LiveSplit.
+8a.
+Insult them if not (but disable any LiveSplit functionality)
+8b.
+If yes, have them locate and assign their splits file for that game, so that can also be launched by this script.

 ## Dependencies not included with Python
 Again, init.bat should grab these for you, but in case you wanna look further into what I used for this, here you go: